Home Depot Slashes Price for Nutri Ninja Auto-iQ Blender | Digital Trends

 Buying a blender can be confusing, given the wide range of capacities and features.
-The Home Depot has a limited-time deal using the promotion code BLENDNINJA20 for Ninja’s Nutri Ninja DUO Blender with Auto-iQ that can make your decision easier.
-The Nutri Ninja DUO is an intelligent blender system with multiple blades and containers.
+The Home Depot has a limited-time deal using the promotion code BLENDNINJA20 for Ninja’s Nutri Duo blender with Auto-iQ that can make your decision easier, dropping the price from $160 to $128.
+The Nutri Ninja Duo is an intelligent blender system with multiple blades and containers.

-Equipped with a 3-speed, 1300-watt motor, the Nutri Ninja DUO has four built-in preset blending functions for pulsing, pureeing, milkshakes, and smoothies.
+Equipped with a three-speed, 1,300-watt motor, the Nutri Ninja Duo has four built-in preset blending functions for pulsing, pureeing, milkshakes, and smoothies.
 When you select one of the Auto-iQ programs, the blender takes over, combining timed pulsing, blending, and pausing patterns, depending on the selected program.
 The bottom line is the Nutri Ninja does the work for you once you select the program with the front control panel.

 Buy Now